mlox/mlox/mlox/mlox_readme.txt

 On Windows, run mlox.exe or the batch file: mlox.bat On Linux, run the python script: mlox.py

 These commands will start mlox in GUI mode.
 If the proposed load order looks good to you, press the "Update Load Order" button.

-Here is the full usage of mlox from "mlox -h":
+Here is the full command-line usage for mlox from "mlox -h" (You can ignore this if you only want to run mlox in GUI mode):

 Usage: mlox [OPTIONS]